suchipi/jasmine-mini/README.md

 Fork of jasmine's npm package that strips it down so it can run in non-browser, non-node environments.

-It removes all the file-related parts of the jasmine node API.
-The resulting bundle should run in any JavaScript environment with the following defined:
+It removes all the file and CLI-related parts of the jasmine node API, and also changes it so that it doesn't pollute the global with jasmine's public interface.
+The resulting bundle (`bundle.js`) should run in any JavaScript environment with the following defined:

 - `console.log`
 - `setTimeout`